MazeHatter/Everett-s-Relative-State-Formulation/README.md

 #### overview:

 On page 9 of 1956's the _The Relative State Formulation of Quantum Mechanics_[1],  Hugh Everett presents the requirements to be satisfied to say an observation has taken place in a mathematical model.
 After receiving his PhD, Everett went on to do more work with computers than theoretical physics.
-Though it would not have been remotely possible in Everett's life time, his description of an observer in a mathematical model resembles a set of software requirements that could be implemented.
+Though it would not have been remotely possible to implement in Everett's life time, his description of an observer in a mathematical model resembles a set of software requirements.
 This project explores ways to write an algorithm that satisfies those requirements and how such a model helps us understand measurement in physics, as well as what such a model quantitatively predicts.

 #### I. Background